Jaydee8652/EspressoBatch/README.md

 -The value for "param_slurmVerbosity" can be any supported slurm --mail-type (https://slurm.schedmd.com/sbatch.html)
 ```

+On the first of some scripts they will attempt to determine the name of the local cluster, saving it to 'location.txt'.
+This string can be changed manually if necessary.

 # You can now run calculations!
 By default, batch status and calculation outputs are saved to a .csv locally.
 Optionally, github integration can be enabled.
 This data will instead be saved to a defined repository, allowing the same global database to be referenced across multiple clusters.